Estimated reading time: 4 minutes

 HVAC technicians have a promising career ahead of them in many cases.
-Getting your certificate and getting your hands dirty in the field doesn’t require years of education after all.
+Getting your certificate and getting your hands dirty in the field doesn’t require years of education, after all.

 For those of us with a ton of concern about the future, however, it may be time to make sure that the career is looking good for some time into the future.

-When it comes down to it, the HVAC career outlook is something that you definitely should be concerned about if you’re planning on getting into the field.
+When it comes down to it, the HVAC career outlook is something you definitely should be concerned about if you’re planning on getting into the field.

-The numbers look promising for those who are looking to get into the field, so let’s break it down and see just what you can expect if you’re planning on going into this technical field.
+The numbers look promising for those looking to get into the field, so let’s break it down and see just what you can expect if you’re planning on going into this technical field.

 What’s the Near Future Look Like in HVAC Jobs?

 Due to the increasing complexity of the machinery used in central air and refrigeration systems, it’s becoming harder for individuals to handle their own preventative maintenance.

 As of August 2018, the BLS predicts a 15% growth in the HVAC field within the next eight years.
 That’s much faster than many fields are growing.

 In addition to the increased growth, it’s looking like people are becoming more and more dependent on newer technology while in the field.
 Using technology like tablets easily can give newcomers an edge in the field over those who have more practical experience but haven’t yet caught up with technology.